monsoonmaelstrom/book2/book2.md

 “Thanks.
 You have an update about the key?”

 “You mean this key?”
 Davy asks as he pulls a key out of his pocket.
-A key that is definitely not the same key as the one still in Alex’s hand.
+A key which is definitely not the same key as the one in Alex’s hand.

 “You did it?
 It works?”
 I ask grinning.